 - Poke around The Internet and learn about Johanna Fateman’s work.
 Again, she’s done more than zines.
 You can check out everything, but also see how zines have been a part of her art practice.

-- Make a new Medium post analyzing these two artists.
+- Make a new blog post analyzing these two artists.

 - Name your post Week 2 – Artist – Tom Sachs & Johanna Fateman

 - Compare and contrast – discuss how each artist works.
 Can you characterize any core ideas or concepts or working processes for each artist?
 Give examples of some of their work and describe what you think they are trying to say with that work.
 How do zines fit in with their work?
 What does their work mean to you?
 Does it strike a chord with you?
 Or is it too different from your life experience to relate to?
 Or is it a different that affords you the chance to think about things you haven’t thought about before?

 - Photos – include at least one photo of Tom Sachs or his work or both, and at least one photo of Johanna Fateman or her work or both.

 - You’re done with the Artists of the Week for Week 2.